Sweet Grass Dairy & Cheese Shop in Thomasville, Georgia

 Best Place After a Bike Ride

 Hubs and Hops.
 This is a bicycle shop with a beer fetish.
-Owner Roger Hawkes is an avid bicyclist who leads red clay road bike rides each Saturday from the shop through rural Thomas County's many plantations.
+Owner Roger Hawkes is an avid bicyclist who leads red clay road bike rides each Saturday from the shop through rural Thomas County.

 For anyone who bikes, or knows people that do, the whole point, beyond enjoying a nice ride, is earning a beer at the end with friends.
 And since Hawkes used to own a brewery in Tallahassee, it just made sense to put it all together.